InterAccess is pleased to present its 16th Annual InterAccess Current Exhibition.

 Kevin Holliday is an artist based in Toronto.
 Currently a student at OCADU, their work is an investigation of the confluence between identity and popular culture.
-Their work attempta to explore, and explicate, the coerced performativity of modern life, and the impact this has on self-conception.
-Holliday works in multiple media, video, installation, and collage, and always includes an element of performativity.
+Their work attempts to explore and explicate the coerced performativity of modern life and the impact this has on self-conception.
+Holliday works in multiple media including video, installation, and collage, and always incorporates an element of performativity.
 Holliday produces work with the hopes that it will create a discourse about the increasing commodification of the self in contemporary society.

 Stacie Ant is a USSR-born new media artist and curator who recently graduated from OCAD University’s Integrated Media Program.
 Her artistic and curatorial practices explore the way in which technology reshapes the collective unconscious.
 She has exhibited work around Toronto and California, including Trinity Square Video, Xpace Cultural Centre, AGO and UFO Gallery (OAK).
 Proposed by the emerging curator, this year's premise is inspired by the nexus of spirituality and digital technology.